 OpenSTA is more than a testing application.
 It's open architecture, designed according to open standards.
 It was created in 2001 by CYRANO company which supported the commercial version of the product.
 But CYRANO collapsed a long time ago, and now OpenSTA application is distributed as open source software under the license of GNU GPL.
 It runs in Windows NT 4.0SP5 / 2000 / XP / Win 7 / Win 10.

 Current tools let you conduct HTTP / HTTPS stress test services, although its architecture is capable for more.
 OpenSTA allows creating test scripts in SCL (Script Control Language).
 To simplify the creation and editing of scenarios illumination, you can use a special tool called Script Modeler.Choose Tools -> Canonicalize URL -> Launch your Web browser.
 Just wander on the site collecting links to be stored in the script.
 All request parameters can be edited, it is possible to change variables.
 Test Structure and titles will be displayed in tabs on the left.
 Tests are conveniently combined into sets.

 Proxy settings are fixed in the script so you can specify multiple servers.
 There's an opportunity for distributed testing that improves the realism, or when one computer fails to overload an authoritative server.
 Each of such machines of the system can perform its tasks group and the repository host collects and stores the results.

 A name server runs on each of the systems after it's installed, which is obligatory.
 Authentication of users on the web-site and on the establishment of SSL connection is supported.
 You can control the parameters of the system with SNMP and Windows NT resources.

 Test results including response time, the number of bytes transferred per second, response codes for every request and errors are displayed in the form of tables and graphs.
-Using the bigger number of filters allows you to select the necessary results.
+Using the bigger number of filters lets you to select the necessary results.
 The result can be exported into a CSV-file.